imatix/gsl/README.md

 According to The Free On-line Dictionary of Computing, &copy; 1993-2004 Denis Howe:

-> The scope of an identifier is the region of a program source within which it represents a certain thing.
+&gt; The scope of an identifier is the region of a program source within which it represents a certain thing.
 This usually extends from the place where it is declared to the end of the smallest enclosing block (begin/end or procedure/function body).
 An inner block may contain a redeclaration of the same identifier in which case the scope of the outer declaration does not include (is "shadowed" or "occluded" by) the scope of the inner.

 GSL extends this usage so that a scope also has an alias, or name.
 When we refer to a scope, we generally do so by its alias rather than by the region in the script where it is defined.